 The distance between Colombo and Bandaranaike Airport is 35 km, and there are mostly taxis and commercial buses running between them.
-The trip to the city centre will cost you from $0.8 to $35 on average and will take you from 45 to 90 minutes.
+The trip to the city center will cost you from $0.8 to $31 on average and will take you from 45 to 90 minutes.

-Sri Lanka buses are not really comfortable, that’s why we recommend tourists with small children and those who can't orient themselves in an unfamiliar area or don't know the language to use the taxi service.
+Sri Lanka buses are not really comfortable, that’s why we recommend tourists with small children, those who can't orient themselves in an unfamiliar area or don't know the language to use the taxi service.
 If you decide to go by bus, you can save a lot of money.
 Anyway, just note that you can buy tickets in local currency (Rupees) only, and there are very few bus journeys at night.
 Experienced tourists also warn newbies that bus drivers can take extra money for luggage if they find it too large.

 The Sri Lanka express bus HighWay-Bus will reach Colombo in a maximum of one hour (including traffic jams), and it runs along the highway connecting the airport and the city.
 You can buy a bus ticket from the conductor, and don’t be afraid to ask for the change – there are lots of swindlers.
 Express buses depart every 30 minutes with the last one departing from the airport at 8:30 p.m.
 There are no night journeys.

 05:30 AM – 08:30 PM

 Central Bus station, Pettah district, near Colombo Fort train station.

-tourists who are travelling light, couples without children, those who know the route and the language
+tourists who are traveling light, couples without children, those who know the route and the language

 The express bus stop is located diagonally 50 m away from the very left edge of the platform for motor transport (back to the airport).